TaylorDarneille/SEIRFX818/00readme/fetch.md

 ### Exercise

-Add to the above code so that we see a photo along with the random user.
+Add to the above code so that we see a photo for reach random user too!